darend/jasmine-selenium-sauce/README.md

 Rake tasks for running your Jasmine suite via a local browser or through SauceLabs using the [Selenium Webdriver](http://seleniumhq.org/projects/webdriver/).

 Can be used in your CI builds to enable running Jasmine suites.
+The Jasmine results are reported using RSpec to make parsing easy.

-## Installation
+# Installation

 Add this line to your application's Gemfile:

     gem 'jasmine-selenium-sauce'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install jasmine-selenium-sauce

-## Running Jasmine via SauceLabs
+# Running Jasmine via SauceLabs

+## Remote Jasmine Server

+When you want to run a Jasmine suite hosted on a publicly available host.
+Uses Selenium to connect to SauceLabs, and requests a browser instance to run your suite.

     rake jasmine:sauce